 Around 38 percent of global organizations say that they could handle a “sophisticated cyber-attack.”
 Where does that leave anyone else?
 That means 62 percent aren’t prepared, which are terrible odds when more than half of companies have experienced experience some kind of attack in the last year.

 If you haven’t heard of ransomware, it’s a type of malicious software that threatens to public personal data or forever block access unless the amount is paid.
 While you don’t have to pay ransomware, it is common that victims of this type of cyber attack will pay up to keep their data safe.

 Additionally, what’s so dangerous about ransomware is the fact that the internet allows us to connect our lives in so many ways.
 With family, friends, school, work, and more, having any kind of block on this access seems virtually unfathomable to most individuals.
 Thus, a ransom is a small price to pay to have this access forever.

 Ransomware attacks on individuals occur much more often than businesses

-In 2019, it’s estimated that businesses will be plagued by ransomware attacks every 14 seconds (yes – 4 times a minute!).
+In 2020, it’s estimated that businesses will be plagued by ransomware attacks every 14 seconds (yes – 4 times a minute!).
 Yet, that’s still less often than individuals receive these requests.
-As a result, ransomware accounts for a mass amount of the global damage costs of cyber security attacks.
+As a result, ransomware accounts for a mass amount of the global damage costs of cybersecurity attacks.

 Overall, cyber security is a big issue and it’s only getting bigger.
 As phishing attempts, malware, identity theft, and huge data breaches increase daily, the world is looking at an epidemic that will only be solved with world-wide action.